Practical Survival Tips for Vegans or Vegetarians on Safari in Uganda or Rwanda.

 Chinese and Indian restaurants abound in Uganda and Rwanda have menus with many vegetarian items on their menu that are nutritious and tasty.

-Even if you wore a sign – I’m Vegan, most would not know what that means.
-In a restaurant you might be politely told, Vegan is over in order not to offend.
 It will take a mini-education that you get down into a one-minute recitation and most often you are fine with the meal you are served.
-We, when booking tell the lodge your preferences, upon arrival at a lodge out Driver-Guide heads for the Kitchen to give last-minute advice about your meal.
+We, when booking we inform the lodge of your preferences, upon arrival at a lodge out Driver-Guide heads for the Kitchen to give last-minute advice about your meal.

 When it comes to food enhancers, MSG based additives are common here and can be found in many salts such as Aromat and it is best to ignore them.
 A vegetarian or vegan can survive and thrive in Uganda or Rwanda, many Ugandans or Rwandans though not vegetarian or vegan eat vegetarian meals due to the cost of meat such as beef, pork or chicken.
 Beans are widely used here and are prepared in a tasty way.